 A lot of my readers have reached out to me asking about how to start a blog, running a blog and if all of the work that goes into it is really worth it.
 The answer to the last question is a resounding YES! but the first two are a little bit more complex.
 Once you decide to start a blog, and you decide on your niche (the topic(s) you want to blog about) you’re all set to get started!

-Before you start your own blog there are a few very important things that you have to do.
+Before you start a blog there are a few very important things that you have to do.

 Buy your Domain Name and Choose a Web Host

 Your domain name is critical and it’s really important that you think it through before committing to a name.
 In the beginning stages of my blog I changed my name at least 3 times so let’s do our best to avoid that same mistake with you, ok?

 A few general rules about a domain name are:

 - Keep it short and simple

 You can buy your domain name when you set up your hosting plan and there is currently only one company that I recommend.
 I’ve had major issues with companies in the past but I have never had an issue with A Small Orange.

 A Small Orange is my web host and I use their Shared Hosting plan.
 It’s only $5 a month.
 I totally see why it’s their “most-loved plan” and they offer 24/7 E-Mail and Live Chat Support which is incredible for people like me who work on their blogs at 2am.
 I’ve never waited longer than a couple of minutes for support and they’ve always addressed my concerns during the first contact attempt which makes me crazy happy.

 You can check out A Small Orange here and they make it really easy to install WordPress by clicking on the WordPress icon from your cPanel.